Leonidee/spark-jobs-automation/README.md

 After running this script, you will be prompted to choose which environment you want to set up.
 And all of the required preperation will be done automatically.

-It's also possible to use the 'dev' parameter when preparing a development or testing environment.
+It's also possible to use the `dev` parameter when preparing a development or testing environment.
 I personally used this while developing a project, and it helped automate boring tasks and save time when working on different hosts.

 **Note**: To deploy project you need a ready-to-use Dataproc Cluster by any provider you want.
 For this project I personally used [Yandex Data Proc](https://cloud.yandex.com/en-ru/services/data-proc).